Slayqueen drops the nudes of popular pastor Apostle Suleman; Christians on the internet react in complete shock (Photos)

 If the manhood pic isn’t his, what is he gonna say about the scar oh his left thigh?
 His wife can’t deny that scar.
 How did i know he has a scar on his left thigh if we we didn’t have intimacy?Lol.
 If he’s denying, he should open up his thigh let’s see.
 His nails too says it all

-Unfortunately, we can’t post a picture of the alleged manhood of Apostle Johnson Suleman here but you can check on Twitter by searching for that actress’ handle name @Stephaniedeocean.
+Unfortunately, we can’t post a picture of the alleged manhood of Apostle Johnson Suleman here but you can check it out on Twitter by searching for that actress’ handle name @Stephaniedeocean.